Possible

 With engine off

-Check the coolant bottle for signs of oil in
+coolant bottle for signs of oil in it (rainbow

-it (rainbow effect on top of the coolant).
-This
+effect on top of the coolant).
+This means that

-means that either the head gasket has blown
+either the head gasket has blown or there is

-or there is a crack in the head itself (Very
+a crack in the head itself (Very Expensive to

-Also following on from no.1 another sign that
+on from no.1 another sign that the head gasket

-the head gasket has blown is that if you pull
+has blown is that if you pull the dipstick out

-Start the car up and get some-one to go and
+car up and get some-one to go and watch the

-watch the exhaust, if a puff of blue smoke comes
+exhaust, if a puff of blue smoke comes out it

-out it means that the Turbo is on it's way out
+means that the Turbo is on it's way out (£250

-Inside the car when you turn the ignition(Not
+the car when you turn the ignition(Not start

 light and Handbrake light comes on, and that